Alan Glyn

 Sir Alan Jack Glyn (26 September 1918 – 5 May 1998) was a Conservative Party Member of Parliament.

+Life and career

 He was educated at Westminster School and Gonville and Caius College, Cambridge, where he read medicine.
 He proceeded to St. Bartholomew's Hospital Medical School, qualifying as a medical practitioner.
 He served in the army until 1967.

 He married, in 1962, Lady Rosula Windsor Clive, daughter of the 2nd Earl of Plymouth.
 The couple had two daughters.

 He represented Clapham from 1959 to 1964, Windsor from 1970 to 1974, and Windsor and Maidenhead from 1974, to his retirement in 1992, where he was succeeded by Michael Trend.